Courseiva

 MCQhard

-A data analyst is reviewing an S3 bucket policy that controls access to a data lake.
+A data analyst is reviewing a data lake access policy that controls access to a data lake.
 The analyst wants to communicate that the current policy restricts data downloads to a specific IP range.
 Which of the following best describes the policy's effect?

 A.The policy allows all users to download data.